paritytech/polkadot-introspector/src/pc/README.md

 There are two modes of running Parachain Commander: `CLI` and `Prometheus`.
 In both modes, it can trace only a single parachain.
 The `CLI` mode is purposed for development use, while `Prometheus` is for monitoring.

 ### Modes
-The CLI mode is to be used for debugging parachain block performance issues and is able to determine which parts of the pipeline are slow.
+The CLI mode is designed for debugging parachain's performance issues and to determine what parts of the pipeline are slow.
 Generally the said performance issues always lead to less than optimal block times (> 12s) while the tool is able to recognize the following conditions:
 - slow backing - no candidate is backed even if the availability core is free
 - slow availability - less than 2/3 + 1 para validators did not receive the erasure coded chunks of a previously backed candidate